SolidLabResearch/WhatsInAPod/content/document_centric.md

 - …

 Similarly,
-whether medical records are organized by date or by measurement over time, depends on the specifics of a current use case.
+whether heart rate and blood pressure measurements are organized by date or by evolution over time, depends on the specifics of a current use case.

 #### Policy modeling mismatches # {#policy-mismatches}